Nutritional Therapist Course Certificate

 The course certification is widely accepted, recommended and used by many schools, colleges and individuals as part of their integrated training programmes.
 If you have further education in mind we recommend that you check with your college to make sure our course is recognised for the necessary high standards.
 We are happy to help in this respect.

-There are 4 - 6 assignments at the end of each unit that you send to your tutor by post or e-mail.
+There are 4 - 6 assignments at the end of each unit that you send to your tutor via the online system, e-mail or post.
 These are assessed and returned to you.

 To complete the course, you have to attain a passing grade in each of the assignments.
 You will then be awarded The School of Health's Nutritional Therapist Diploma Certificate.